 Hydration is also crucial to wellness.
 Drinking water helps to flush out any of the toxic buildup that’s been hanging around in our bodies.
 It’s also energizing.
 I drink a quart of water every morning instead of coffee.
 If I miss a day, I feel the difference.
 Many times a simple large glass of water has worked wonders for joint, muscular, or other types of pain.
 I’m talking about pure water here.
 Herbal tea is great too, and we’ll get into that in a bit, but make sure you drink pure water also.
-And interesting thing I learned is that if you feel thirsty, you’re already dehydrated.
+An interesting thing I learned is that if you feel thirsty, you’re already dehydrated.
 So keep a bottle of water with you, and drink it regularly.
 I shoot for 2 quarts a day, plus my daily teas and herbal infusions.
 You may need more, especially if you’re an athlete or work outside, or otherwise more active than the norm.

 Next is healthy food.
 There are many different types of diets, do whatever works best for you.
 One thing many (if not all) food lifestyles agree on is that we need lots of vegetables.
 So eat a rainbow of fresh produce-organic if possible, and locally grown whenever possible.
 There is wisdom in Mother Nature and her seasons.
 If we eat what she offers when she offers it, we know that we are getting the kind of nourishment we need for each season.
 And eat it as whole and unprocessed as possible, keeping in mind that the further away we get from nature, the further away we get from health.
 So the closer we get to nature and her seasonal cycles and offerings, the closer we get to optimum health.
 Vitamin supplements are great for people who are deficient, but if you’re not deficient and you have access to fresh seasonal produce and sunshine, it’s best to get our vitamins and minerals from the plethora of food and herbs Nature has to offer us.
 Oh, and I KNOW how tempting sugar is this time of year.
 Keep in mind it wrecks havoc on the immune system though.
 A little every now and then wouldn’t be so bad as long as you’re eating whole foods and drinking lots of water, getting good sleep, etc. But best to limit it as much as possible.
-Same goes for dairy and gluten-they can stuff us up if taken in excess.
+Same goes for dairy and gluten-they can cause inflammation and stuff us up in various ways if taken in excess.
 So again, just being mindful of what we are eating and paying attention to how we are feeling afterward is a good practice to tune into our bodies.